drand/drand/docker/README_docker.md

 There is one subtletly: you need to forward _both_ GRPC (used by drand "core") and web traffic (for the web interface).
 To forward GRPC, you need to have nginx `1.13.10` or above, it's a fairly recent addition.

-Then, you need to forward differently traffic to `/` and to `/api/`.
+Then, you need to forward differently traffic to private API port and the HTTP public API port.
 Here's an example configuration for `nginx`:

 ```
 server {